devi31/deviZKcircuit/README_devizkcircuit.md

 # ZK Circuit Implementation

-This project demonstrates a new zkSNARK circuit that implements some logical operations.
-And after that it deploys a verifier on-chain to verify proofs generated from this circuit
+This project demonstrates how to design a circuit that implements some logical operations using circom programming language.
+And after that it aslo specifies how to deploy a verifier on-chain to verify proofs generated from this circuit

 ## Description